pmean/build-website/text/13/12/open-questions.md

 "Any other comments?"
 Open questions on questionnaires -- a bane or a bonus to research?
 O'Cathain A, Thomas KJ.
 BMC Med Res Methodol 2004:
 4(1); 25.
-Abstract: "Background:Â  The habitual "any other comments"
-general open question at the end of structured questionnaires has the potential to increase response rates, elaborate responses to closed questions, and allow respondents to identify new issues not captured in the closed questions.
+Abstract: "Background:  The habitual "any other comments" general open question at the end of structured questionnaires has the potential to increase response rates, elaborate responses to closed questions, and allow respondents to identify new issues not captured in the closed questions.
 However, we believe that many researchers have collected such data and failed to analyse or present it.
+Discussion:
-Discussion:Â General open questions at the end of structured questionnaires can present a problem because of their uncomfortable status of being strictly neither qualitative nor quantitative data, the consequent lack
+General open questions at the end of structured questionnaires can present a problem because of their uncomfortable status of being strictly neither qualitative nor quantitative data, the consequent lack